zhubonan/aiida-archer2-scheduler/README.md

 Custom [AiiDA](www.aiida.net) scheduler/transport plugins for ARCHER2.

 # How does it work?
 It can be used to add custom plugins under the `aiida-scheduler` entry point.
-So, once you have it installed, you will have extra scheduler plugins in addition to ones shipped with AiiDA.
-Once you need to configure the computer, you simply provide the entry point for the custom scheduler plugin.
+So, once you have it installed, you will have extra scheduler and transport plugins in addition to ones shipped with AiiDA.
+When you need to configure the computer, you simply provide the entry point that is compatible with the target machine.

 # Installation
 Once all files are in place and entry points are defined accordingly:

 ```console
 pip install -e .
 ```